yarml/HeliumOS/docs/Dependencies.md

 Before being able to build and emulate HeliumOS, some dependencies need to be met.

-# General dependencies
-- Basic unix tools(cp, mkdir, ls yata yata yata)
-- Make (Not sure if anything other than GNU Make will work)

 # Automatic dependencies installation
 All the dependencies can be installed with a `sudo make dep`.